Leah Remini: Leah Remini: Scientology and the Aftermath

+Memoir

+Remini released her memoir, entitled Troublemaker: Surviving Hollywood and Scientology, on November 3, 2015.
+The book received favorable reviews, and became a bestseller shortly after its release, reaching the number one spot on The New York Times Best Seller list.

 Personal life

-Remini met actor Angelo Pagán at a Cuban restaurant in 1996.
-He has three sons from previous relationships.
-They were married on July 19, 2003.
-Their daughter was born on June 16, 2004, one day after Remini's 34th birthday.
-Remini and husband Angelo baptized their daughter Sofia as a Catholic.

 Scientology

-Remini was a member of the Church of Scientology from the age of nine.

-In July 2013, Remini left Scientology, owing to policies that forbid members from questioning the management of Church leader David Miscavige, which she believed was corrupt; the reported abuse of members of its Sea Org religious order; its policy of "disconnection"; and its practice of branding those who have left the Church of their own accord as "Suppressive Persons" and the Fair Gaming tactics that Scientology has used for decades.
+Remini was a member of the Church of Scientology from the age of 9.
+In July 2013, Remini left Scientology, owing to policies that forbid members from questioning the management of Church leader David Miscavige, which she believed was corrupt; the reported abuse of members of its Sea Org religious order; its policy of "disconnection"; and its practice of branding those who have left the Church of their own accord as "suppressive persons" and the fair gaming tactics that Scientology has used for decades.

 According to former high-ranking Sea Org member Mike Rinder, Remini's problems with Scientology began when she asked about the whereabouts of Miscavige's wife Shelly at the 2006 wedding of Tom Cruise and Katie Holmes, and was told by then-spokesman Tommy Davis that she did not "have the fucking rank" to do so.
 Remini then filed a "knowledge report" in which she asserted that Miscavige, Cruise, and other senior Scientology members engaged in behavior that was inconsistent with Church rules.
 She was subsequently "subjected to years of 'interrogations' and 'thought modification'" that led to her being blackballed within Scientology.
 Fellow parishioners with whom Remini had been friends for decades wrote internal reports about her, resulting in a Church investigation into her family.

 During a September 9, 2013, appearance on The Ellen DeGeneres Show, Remini discussed her departure from Scientology and the loss of friends who are still in the Church who, according to Remini, are not permitted to have contact with her.
 Following her departure from Scientology, she publicly expressed her appreciation for those who supported her departure.
-Remini's sister Nicole, who had earlier left Scientology herself, revealed that the rest of their family left the Church along with Remini to avoid being split up by the disconnection policy.
+Remini's sister Nicole, who had earlier left Scientology, revealed that the rest of their family left the Church along with Remini to avoid being split up by the disconnection policy.
 Writer and director Paul Haggis, who had previously been the most famous person to publicly disavow Scientology, wrote an open letter, published by The Hollywood Reporter, thanking Remini for standing by him after he left Scientology and praised her "enormous amount of integrity and compassion".